df8819/WinFunct/README.md

 ## Known Issues / Comments

 - _Thank you for using my App.
 Feedback is always welcome_ ✌
 - _This is my 'learning by doing' app.
-It provides useful functions, but expect some of them to misbehave from time to time_ 😇
+It provides useful functions, but expect some of them to misbehave or crash from time to time_

 ## Screenshots